JohnDoe-collab-stack/RevCHAC/README.md

   ¬ ∃ _ : InternalHaltingPredicate ctx, True
 ```

-is again proved by the diagonal argument, now phrased via the `InternalHaltingPredicate` structure.
+is the same diagonal argument, now packaged via `InternalHaltingPredicate`.
 This will be the main input for Level 1 of the non-internalisation result.

 ---

 ## 5. Rev–CH–AC systems and dynamic AC on codes

-The `RevCH` section introduces abstract structures to talk about “Rev halting” and “CH-profile” on the same type of programs:
+The `RevCH` section introduces abstract structures to talk about “Rev halting” and a “CH-profile” on the same type of programs:

 ```lean
 structure RevHalting (Prog : Type) where